jaysylvester/citizen/README.md

 Setting Session Variables
 -------------------------

-If sessions are enabled, citizen creates an array called `CTZN.sessions` and stores its session information there.
-You should avoid accessing this array directly and use `args.session` instead, which automatically references the current user's session.
+If sessions are enabled, citizen creates an object called `CTZN.sessions` and stores its session information there.
+You should avoid accessing this object directly and use `args.session` instead, which automatically references the current user's session.

 By default, the session has one property: `args.session.id`.
 This property is also sent to the browser as a cookie called `CTZN_sessionID`.